JLearner Exercises

 and y

-, rounded toward zero.)x
+, rounded toward zero.)

 to the power of y